vegetabill/brainbox-design-site/cv.md

 - Managed fourth cohort of non-profit bootcamp that provides free training with stipend for low-income women and non-binary residents of the Bay Area
 - Directly managed 13 apprentice engineers learning full-stack web development using JavaScript
-- Navigated program through COVID transition from co-located to fully remote with 10 apprentices graduating and 100% internship placement
+- Navigated program through unplanned COVID transition from co-located in SF to fully remote
-- Revised [open-source curriculum](https://github.com/Techtonica/curriculum#welcome-to-the-techtonica-curriculum) based on feedback, industry standards, and effectiveness
-- Used adaptive learning model to coach each apprentice to succeed in their learning goals and prep for their internships
-- Coordinated volunteer assignment reviewers, curriculum hackathons, and mock interview days
-- Advised founder and board on program technical vision
 - Created role documentation, backlog, and vision to ensure continuity
+- Advised board on program technical vision

 ## Lead Developer (SDE3/L6), [Goodreads](https://www.goodreads.com/about/us) (Amazon)

 _2014-2019 (San Francisco)_

-### _Confidential Platform Project (2019)_

-- Key code contributor to proof-of-concept architecture and presenter for company-wide demo which resulted in management funding of initiative
-- Part-time program manager for large-scale, cross-team project currently involving all five engineering teams and several engineer-years of planned scope

 ### Revenue Engineering Team (2017-2019)

-- Led team of 7 other engineers to deliver ad products, author promotion features, and internal tools for largest business unit in the org, collecting >\$1MM monthly revenue
+- Led team of 7 other engineers to deliver ad products and author promo features for largest business unit in the org, collecting >\$1MM monthly revenue
-- Conducted regular 1:1's with all engineers on the team as well as product managers and other senior technical leaders
+- Coached engineers on the team via regular 1:1's as well as advising product managers and other senior technical leaders
-- Analyzed and estimated 3-18 dev month projects for business and technical stakeholders
+- Analyzed and estimated multiple projects for business and technical stakeholders ranging in size up to 24 dev-months
-- Coached first-time Tech Lead to help them empower team and Process Lead in improving kanban process
+- Coached first-time Tech Lead to build confidence and empower team

 ### Cross-Team/Cross-Project Contributions

-- Co-organizer of Lightning Talk series for engineering and product/design to share their stories
+- Co-founder of Lightning Talk series for engineering and product/design to share their stories
-- Founder of Engineering Learning & Development committee
-  - Worked with Customer Service L&D Lead to locate existing training and create new content
-  - Ran Giving Effective Feedback workshop for engineers (using ideas from [Lara Hogan](https://larahogan.me/))
-- Formally mentored several junior engineers, both within Goodreads, AWS AI, Amazon Music
+- Formally mentored several junior engineers within Goodreads, AWS, and Amazon Music
-- Evangelized React Native and GraphQL through talks and three hackathon projects, culminating in Mobile Apps team selecting them for a production feature
+- Evangelized React Native and GraphQL through talks and multiple hackathon projects, resulting in adoption for production features
-- Evangelized team ownership of process via slide decks and coaching which led to two other teams adopting their own custom lean process
+- Ceaseless kaizen cheerleading led to two peer teams adopting a custom lean process with improved productivity and satisfaction

 ### Homepage Rebuild (2016)